 - Apple Watch Series 3 in 2017?
 Nope.
 Stick in a replaceable pod-battery with permanent, token internal battery backup and the v3 product could take it all; if they could waterproof the battery pod.

 Other than a global depression you can’t see things going wrong for Apple in either the short- or medium-term.
+Note their market share of wrist-wearables is WAY below 20% they do NOT own the market.

 - I don’t know much about Pebble and don’t really have much of a view on them.
 They clearly found a space in the market but I would strongly suspect they will find the going increasingly tougher as the years pass.
 (Edit: Dec 2016…told you so!…bought by Fitbit, kind of)